yyong119/PascalTD/README.md

 # juniorHighPoorGame

 It's a pascal game that was made when we’re in junior high school.
 We were training for NOIP at that time.
+And I'd sincerely thank lyk.

 ## Environment